phanikrishap/CustomAlgo/README.md

 # Kite Range Algo

-A comprehensive C# application that connects to Zerodha Kite WebSocket feed and constructs Range bars using automated token generation.
+A comprehensive C# application that connects to Zerodha Kite WebSocket feed and constructs Range bars using automated token generation with advanced date-based token validation and IST timezone support.

 ## Project Structure